Bluest-Lotus/FourGuys-MecanumBase/SiteStuff/autonomy/index.md

 To move autonomously the robot using a bang-bang feed loop to move from one coordinate to the next.
 Within the to cursor mode the robot moves towards

 ### Movement
-split it into two sections
-movement and pathfinding
-for movement you can talk about how I used bang bang control to move from one coordinate for the next for pathfinding you can say I used a BFS algorithm to find the shortest path to a destination, avoiding obstacles along the way
+for movement bang bang control was used to to move from one coordinate for the next.

 ### Pathfinding

+for pathfinding a BFS algorithm was used to find the shortest path to a destination, avoiding obstacles along the way